commontoolsinc/RFC/rfc/sigil.md

 ### Blob References

 Blob references are sigils that need to be interpreted as `Blob` instances.
-They can use inline or immutable reference for content, or a mutable references (link sigils) for binary data that can be updated.
+They can use inline bytes, immutable references for content, or mutable references (link sigils) for binary data that can be updated.

 #### Blob Sigil (`blob@1`)